Contact Dr Stephanie Burrows

 Stephanie joined Cranfield University in 2016 as part of the Centre for Simulation and Analytics at Cranfield Defence and Security.
 There she applies her previous experience with high-resolution shock-capturing methods for computational fluid dynamics to developing the in-house software for simulating blast waves in air, ProSAir.
 She also conducts blast modelling simulations, aiding clients with pre- and post-processing for scenarios with complex geometry.

 More recently, Stephanie has extended her interest in modelling to other defense-related physical systems, including the catastrophic failure of propane gas cylinders, quantifying the blast pressure, thermal radiation, and fragmentation consequences of a BLEVE event.
-Currently, she is developing a model for thermal aggression of energetic materials.
+She also developed a model for cook-off of energetic materials.

 - blast-wave propagation models;